wangfowen/owenwangdotcom/_posts/2014-01-23-learning-about-learning.md

 those.

 I applied this same methodology to the other skills.
 What are the specifics I want to get better at?
-What steps can I take to get better at each of those?
+What steps can I take to get better at each?
+Approaching the smaller goals felt much more manageable and the progress much more visible.
-Approaching each smaller goal was much more manageable and the progress much more visible.
-I could also space them out so I improved a bit at different skills each day.
-The busier days some got left out, but improvements still occurred on one or another.
+I could also space them out and work a bit at different skills each day, instead of dedicating whole days to just one.
+The busier days some got left out, but room still could be made for one or another.
+Not having time really was not a legitimate excuse.

-Taking the analysis a step farther, I broke down specifically what I did poorly and focused on those.
+Taking the analysis a step further, I broke down specifically what I did poorly and focused on those.
 Even things I had done for years without seeing much improvement changed.
 My confidence rose and learning became fun.
 It seems there's a pretty thin line between learning being fun and it being frustrating.